RMorrisby/more_ruby/README.md

 A very simple gem that adds some methods to some Ruby standard classes, e.g. <array>.include_any?, <array>.delete_random, etc.

-Simply require the gem ( require "more-ruby" ) and the additional methods will be available.
+Simply require the gem ( require "more_ruby" ) and the additional methods will be available.

 ## New instance methods ##